 Establishing the National Lung Cancer Screening Program

 Learn more about the background work to create the National Lung Cancer Screening Program.
-We are getting ready for the program to launch in July 2025.

 Development timeline

-In October 2022, the Medical Services Advisory Committee (MSAC) supported Cancer Australia’s application to establish a national lung cancer screening program to support early diagnosis, increased survivorship, and create better lung cancer outcomes.
-You can read MSAC’s public summary documents explaining the outcomes of the decision-making process.
+In October 2022, the Medical Services Advisory Committee (MSAC) supported Cancer Australia’s application to establish a national lung cancer screening program.
+The proposed program would:

-We are partnering with the National Aboriginal Community Controlled Health Organisation (NACCHO) and Cancer Australia to co-design and implement the NLCSP.
-This will help us achieve equity in cancer outcomes for those disproportionately impacted by lung cancer.
+Aboriginal and Torres Strait Islander people are one of the priority populations of the program.
+We are partnering with the National Aboriginal Community Controlled Health Organisation (NACCHO) to co-design the program.
+This will help us achieve equity in cancer outcomes for people disproportionately impacted by lung cancer.

 • people living in rural and remote areas